-George Metropoulos McCauley, a Greek/American potter, has had 23 solo shows and has been included in 186 exhibitions.
+George Metropoulos McCauley, a Greek/American potter, has had 30 solo shows and has been included in 300 exhibitions.
 He has taught and conducted workshops internationally.
-The recipient of three National Endowment for the Arts grants and the prestigious Roy Acuff Chair of Excellence for the Arts at Austin Peay State University in Clarkesville, TN, his pottery and sculpture are included in international collections in 11 countries.
-Among the books and periodicals to feature his work are: Teapots, 21st Century Ceramics in the United States and Canada, The Best of Pottery (editions 1 and 2), Contemporary Ceramics, Wheel Thrown Ceramics, Ceramic Sculpture: Inspiring Techniques , Glazes: Materials, Recipes and Techniques, The International Teapot Exhibition in Shanghai, 500 Vases and 500 Platters .
+The recipient of 4 National Endowment for the Arts grants and the prestigious Roy Acuff Chair of Excellence for the Arts at Austin Peay State University in Clarkesville, TN, his pottery and sculpture are included in international collections in 12 countries.
+Among the books and periodicals to feature his work are: Teapots, 21st Century Ceramics in the United States and Canada, The Best of Pottery (editions 1 and 2), Contemporary Ceramics, Wheel Thrown Ceramics, Ceramic Sculpture: Inspiring Techniques , Glazes: Materials, Recipes and Techniques, The International Teapot Exhibition in Shanghai, 500 Vases and 500 Platters, 500 Teapots.
 Ceramics Monthly, The Chinese Potter’s Newsletter, Ceramics Monthly of Korea, Ceramics: Art and Perception.
-In 2007 he was invited as a guest of the Chinese government to lecture and exhibit in conjunction with the International Teapot Exhibition in Zhugiagiao.
-After returning from China he began work on his film, “Archie C. Bray Jr.: Life at the Brickyard”, which he completed in 2008.
-In 2009 he was chosen as one of nine ceramic artists from around the world to participate in the Kohila Wood fire Symposium in Estonia.
-In 2012 he traveled to Japan in order to complete work for exhibitions of his wood fired ceramics and conduct workshops.
-He is currently working on a film about Ron Meyers, his friend of 45 years, which will premiere in April of 2013.
-He maintains a studio at his home in Helena, Montana where he makes colorful earthenware pots and narrative sculpture.
-Along the way he has worked as a chef in a Greek restaurant, horse trainer, fulltime cowboy, concrete inspector, aluminum siding salesman, western catalog model, lifeguard and carpenter.
+McCauley continues to have a busy workshop and exhibition schedule and still finds time to produce his own local television show,” George’s House of Interesting Things” on HCTV, and “GHOC Wednesday Night Videos on the internet.
+He has 2 films to his credit, “Archie C. Bray, Life at the Brickyard” 2008 and “Ron Meyers and the Usual Suspects” 2013.
+Additionally McCauley has been working with the low income and disabled community for 40 years.
+He maintains a studio at his home in Helena, Montana where he makes colorful earthenware pots, high temperature wood firing, earthenware wood firing and narrative sculpture.
+Along the way he has worked as a chef in a Greek restaurant, full-time cowboy/horse trainer, concrete inspector, aluminum siding salesman, western catalog model, lifeguard and carpenter.